Milton Keynes Hoard: Valuation and disposition

 A coroner's inquest declared the finds treasure and valued them at £290,000.
 Heritage and Rutland were entitled to a share of this with the landowners, English Partnerships.
 However, because the owners of the land disputed the finders' right to search the land the Treasure Valuation Committee increased the finders' share to 60%, after finding this claim to be unwarranted.

 The British Museum acquired the hoard, although replicas were made and displayed at the independently run Milton Keynes Museum to commemorate the origin of the find spot.

 Item specifications

 Other hoards from Milton Keynes and surrounding area

-Before the Roman conquest of Britain of 43 the Catuvellauni tribe controlled this area from their hill fort at Danesborough, near Woburn Sands.
+Before the Roman conquest of Britain of 43 the Catuvellauni tribe controlled this area from their hillfort at Danesborough, near Woburn Sands.
 Under Roman occupation, the area thrived due mainly to the major Roman road, Iter III – later known as Watling Street – which runs through the area, giving rise to an associated Roman town at the Romano-British settlement MAGIOVINIUM – now Fenny Stratford.
 The history of Milton Keynes shows that settlement can be traced back to 2000 BCE; therefore, it is perhaps unsurprising that many other hoards have been found within a 10–12 mi radius of its modern centre.